L-BloodStone/asyquencer/README.md

 # asyquencer
-**A small node.js library to run asynchronous functions and promises serially or in parallel.**
+**A small nodejs library to run asynchronous functions and promises serially or in parallel.**

 ## Contents
 * [Serial Asynchronous Sequence](#Serial-Asynchronous-Sequence)